kumahq/kuma/docs/proposals/TrafficRoute-L4.md

   name: rule-name
   namespace: demo-app
 spec:
-  rules:
-  - sources:
+  sources:
   - match:
       service: mobile.mobile-app.svc:8080
       region: us-east-1
       version: 10
   destinations:
   - match:
       # NOTE: only `service` tag can be used here (on `k8s` all TCP connections will have the same Virtual IP as destination => it's not enough info to infer any other destination tags)
       service: backend.backend-app.svc:8080
   conf:
   - weight: 90
     destination:
       service: backend
       region: us-east-1
       version: 2
   - weight: 10
     destination:
       service: backend.backend-app.svc:8080
       region: eu-west-3
       version: 3
 ```

 NOTE: